robertnowell/breadcrumbs/README.md

-# breadcrumbs
+# Breadcrumbs
 Breadcrumbs is an augmented reality geotagged messaging application for ios.

-Submission by Prateek Patil and Robert Nowell for AT&amp;T AR/VR Hackathon, November 2016.
-First prize, AR.
+First prize, Augmented Reality category.
+AT&T AR/VR Hackathon, November 2016.

+## Implementation
 This prototype is built using the swift standard library, and we are currently developing a more sophisticated prototype with openGL.
-The language app is written in Swift.
+The app is written in Swift.

+The most challenging aspect of implenting this prototype was Breadcrumb positioning with respect to a rotating device.
+This prototype relies upon a proprietary quaternion rotation system.
+We will likely look to leverage existing libraries and tools in the future, instead.

+## Non-technical Description
 The idea for the application is that there is a lot of information that

 1. People would care to see.